ErpNetDocs/info/features/highlights.md

 12. **Enterprise-Grade Software Solution** – security and auditing play a huge role in any enterprise-grade company.
 The platform of @@name covers end-to-end all corporative needs.
 We know your system security is a timeless requirement that is set in stone.
-@@name is built and regularly updated by the latest technology, providing adamant security, as well as full history log on every data change made.
+@@name is built and regularly updated by the latest technology, providing adamant security, as well as a full history log on every data change made.
 Disaster recovery and reverting to working data has never been easier.